Research output per year

 My main research interests are: the economic, political and intellectual history of medieval and early modern Europe; and the global history of the Iberian world.

-In my book Genoa’s Freedom: Entrepreneurship, Republicanism, and the Spanish Atlantic (Lexington, 2017), I have investigated Genoa's late medieval commercial network, as well as the city's peculiar constitutional history and tradition of private governance.
+In my monograph Genoa’s Freedom: Entrepreneurship, Republicanism, and the Spanish Atlantic (Lexington, 2017), I have investigated Genoa's late medieval commercial network, as well as the city's peculiar constitutional history and tradition of private governance.
 I have also reconstructed the origins of the sixteenth-century Spanish-Genoese alliance and traced some of its consequences across the Atlantic, where Genoese adventurers and entrepreneurs infiltrated the Spanish Americas.

 My other research interests include the history of medieval Christianity, Catholic philosophy, and self-criticism in early modern Spain.